Standard Folding Typewriter Co. (1909 - 1914)

 Groton, New York US

-There were hundreds upon hundreds of various typewriter makers producing countless numbers of models easily ranking in the thousands.
-Yet, with all that metal being cast and so much hot air being blown, very few designs were actually successful, and even fewer reached icon status.
-Such visionaries and their masterpieces include Thomas Oliver's Iron Butterfly, Wagner's Standard, Sottsass' Valentine and, this, Otto Petermann's Corona No.3 Folding Writing Machine.
+There were hundreds upon hundreds of various typewriter makers producing countless numbers of models which easily ranked in the thousands.
+Yet, with all that metal being cast, very few designs were actually successful and even fewer reached icon status.
+Such masterpieces included Thomas Oliver's Iron Butterfly, Wagner's Standard, Sottsass' Valentine and, this, Otto Petermann's Corona No.3 Folding Typewriter.

-Soon folding typewriters like the Bijou, Fox, Hammond Multiplex and several others entered the market.
-Even the Gourland seems to have been vying for some of Corona's market share.
-They were more-likely-than-not designed with Petermann's and Rose's typewriter serving as a blueprint.
-Imitation and flattery, right?
+Soon folding typewriters like the Bijou, Fox, Hammond Multiplex and several others entered the market which were more-likely-than-not designed with Petermann's and Rose's typewriter serving as a blueprint..
+Even the Gourland, with its flip-up carriage, seems to have been vying for some of Corona's market share.

 The Groton factory closed in 1983 and was torn down just one year later.

-Need a User's Manual for you Corona No.3 I have them available here...
+Need an Instruction Manual for you Corona?
+I have them available here...